 - How to Create a Clustered Column Chart in Excel?

 What is the Clustered Column Chart in Excel?

 Before straight head into the “Clustered Column Chart in Excel”, we just need a look into the simple column chart first.
-Column chart represents the data in vertical bars looking across the chart horizontally.
+The column chart represents the data in vertical bars looking across the chart horizontally.
 Like other charts, column chart to a has X-axis and Y-axis.
-Usually, X-axis represents year, periods, names etc… and Y-axis represents numerical values.
-Column charts are used to display a wide variety of data to exhibit the report to the top management of the company or to an end user.
+Usually, X-axis represents year, periods, names, etc… and Y-axis represents numerical values.
+Column charts are used to display a wide variety of data to exhibit the report to the top management of the company or to an end-user.